usherlabs/documentation/docs/logstore/network/quick-start/run-the-node.md

 ## Understanding Standalone Mode

-Standalone Mode is designed as a comprehensive, easy-to-manage solution for verifiable data streams:
+Standalone Mode is designed to capture and index verifiable data streams:

 - **Independence**: Operate the node autonomously, with no need for LSAN token staking, and therefore no need for network data management.
 - **Configurable Streams**: Customize and choose specific data streams for monitoring and querying to meet unique requirements.